-That’s why they are offering their services to make your dental visit as relaxing as possible.
+That’s why Smiles By Myles is offering dental sedation services to make your dental visit as relaxing as possible.
 If you don’t gain anything else from today’s article, just know that you are not alone when it comes to dental anxiety.

 Dental Phobia is Common Throughout the Country